-POLICY/PROCEDURE 2.0 Academic Probation
+Purpose: To ensure understanding of the academic performance standards set forth by the GSBS and programs.

-- 1. Every student enrolled in the Graduate School of Biomedical Sciences, whether working toward a degree or not, is required to maintain a high level of performance and to comply fully with policies of the institution.
-The Graduate School of Biomedical Sciences reserves the right to place on probation or to dismiss any graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of TTUHSC. - a.
-Students who are admitted to the Graduate School of Biomedical Sciences or to a degree program on condition of maintaining a required GPA are automatically on academic notice.
-Failure to fulfill the conditions stipulated at the time of admission will result in termination from the program. - b.
-If a student's graduate GPA for a particular semester falls below 3.0, the student will be placed on academic probation.
+Every student enrolled in the Graduate School of Biomedical Sciences, whether working toward a degree or not, is required to maintain a high level of performance and to comply fully with policies of the institution.
+The Graduate School of Biomedical Sciences reserves the right to place on probation or to dismiss any graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of TTUHSC.

+- 1. If a student's graduate GPA for a particular semester falls below 3.0, the student will be placed on academic probation.
 The student must make a 3.0 GPA or better in the next semester in which he or she is enrolled.
-Failure to do so, or to maintain a 3.0 current GPA in each succeeding semester, may result in academic dismissal from TTUHSC and suspension from further enrollment in graduate courses at Texas Tech University.
-Regulations governing scholastic probation are based on semester grade-point averages and will be applied regardless of overall grade-point average.
+Failure to do so, or to maintain a 3.0 current GPA in each succeeding semester, may result in academic dismissal from TTUHSC.
+Regulations governing scholastic probation are based on semester grade-point averages and will be applied regardless of overall grade-point average. - 2.
+Academic departments or programs may apply standards for probation and suspension higher than those established by the Graduate School of Biomedical Sciences.
+Such standards are to be approved by the GSBS Office, and actions based thereon are to be recommended by the department and forwarded to the GSBS Office. - 3.
+The minimum requirement for graduation is a cumulative GPA of 3.0 in all courses taken for graduate credit, exclusive of the credits for the thesis/dissertation.

-Any student who has been suspended must appeal to the GSBS Associate Dean if reinstatement is desired.
+Any student who has been suspended must appeal to the GSBS Office if reinstatement is desired.
 Refer to the Appeals policy for specific details and procedures.